You have questions, we have answers.

 Do you give credit for participation?

 No. We want fellows who really connect with the material and want to be part of the experience.
 We’ve designed the fellowship to fit around your other plans for the summer—most meet in the early evenings two nights a week—so if you have a job, internship, or need for credit you should be able to do that outside the fellowship.
 We view our fellows as co-collaborators helping us build compelling courses for high school students.
 We want fellows who are excited about this, not who are checking a box.

 How long should my application take?

-The application will be designed to be done in one sitting.
+The application is designed to be done in one sitting.
 Please note that you won't be able to save your application and come back to it so you may want to work on your essay in a separate document.

 Where will the fellowship meet?